-In particular, we shall see that the category of semimodules over a given MV-algebra $A$ is basically a full subcategory of the one of semimodules over the idempotent $u$-semifield corresponding to $A$ via Mundici functor (Corollary \ref{mvemb}).
-Moreover, we shall see that any MV-semimodule is in a suitable sense a sort of interval of a semimodule over an idempotent $u$-semifield in analogy with the construction via Mundici functor of any MV-algebra as an interval of an Abelian $u\ell$-group with suitably defined operations.
-Consequently, MV-semimodules can be seen as ``truncated'' semimodules over idempotent semifields, and global properties of the former as local ones of the latter. \end{itemize}
+In particular, we shall see that the category of semimodules over a given MV-algebra $A$ is basically a full subcategory of the one of semimodules over the positive cone of the idempotent $u$-semifield corresponding to $A$ via Mundici functor (Corollary \ref{mvemb}).
+Moreover, we shall see that any MV-semimodule is in a suitable sense a sort of interval of a semimodule over the positive cone of an idempotent $u$-semifield in analogy with the construction via Mundici functor of any MV-algebra as an interval of an Abelian $u\ell$-group with suitably defined operations.
+Consequently, MV-semimodules can be seen as ``truncated'' semimodules over positive cones of idempotent semifields, and global properties of the former as local ones of the latter. \end{itemize}

 Many different categories are mentioned and used in this paper; although objects and morphisms of some of them shall be explicitly defined later we introduce the notations we use throughout the work in the following table.